angusrausch/condeco-checkin/README.md

             <small>This is required due to cron jobs not having enviroment knowledge</small>
         - Example
             ```5 0 * * 1 /bin/python3 /home/user/condeco-autobook/main.py --action checkin --config /home/user/condeco-autobook/checkin.ini```
+    - Can use ```--check-home``` to check if a associated ip address in yaml file is on same network.
+Recommend to check at time closer to 9:30

 ### Listen for checkin
 *** Use at your own risk.
 Check with manager before enabling auto checkin ***